Camp Nou, also known as the Barcelona Stadium, is a must-visit attraction in the city.

 Camp Nou audio guide

-The Camp Nou Experience tour is a self-guided tour.
+The Camp Nou Experience tour is self-guided.

 Besides, there are security guards and attendants to guide you if you get stuck.